-Your employer has chosen a Zurich pension for you.
-At Zurich we have a mission to make pensions clear, which is good news for you because we like to keep things simple.
-This booklet will explain how your pension plan works and is designed to answer any questions you may have.
+At Zurich we have a mission to make pensions clear.
+This booklet will explain how the Master Trust works and is designed to answer any questions you may have.

-Your employer has agreed to participate in the Zurich Master Trust (the "Scheme") established by Zurich Life Assurance plc (Zurich Life) to provide you with an opportunity to save for your retirement in a convenient and tax-efficient manner.
+You are now participating in the Zurich Master Trust (the "Scheme") established by Zurich Life Assurance plc (Zurich Life) to provide you with an opportunity to save for your retirement in a convenient and tax-efficient manner.
+The trustee to the Zurich Master Trust is Zurich Ireland Master Trustee DAC (the "Trustees").